Smart Eye Announces Magnus Brunzell as New VP of Automotive Fleet and Aftermarket Business Unit

 About Smart Eye

 Smart Eye is the global leader in Human Insight AI, technology that understands, supports and predicts human behavior in complex environments.
-Together with its subsidiaries Affectiva and iMotions, the company is bridging the gap between humans and machines for a safe and sustainable future.
+Bridging the gap between humans and machines for a safe and sustainable future.

-Smart Eye offers road-ready Driver Monitoring Systems and next-level Interior Sensing solutions built on two decades of automotive experience.
-Smart Eye's technology is embedded in next-generation vehicles as OEM or Tier 1 solutions and has been selected by 14 of the world's leading car manufacturers for 90 car models.
-Smart Eye also provides complete hardware and software solutions for fleet and aftermarket, powering vehicles on the road today.

-As the preferred partner to the automotive industry, Smart Eye is leading the way towards safer, more sustainable transportation and mobility experiences enhancing wellness, comfort, and entertainment.
+Today, our technology is embedded in next-generation vehicles, leading the way towards human-centric mobility through Driver Monitoring Systems and Interior Sensing solutions.
+Our Research Instruments offer unparalleled insights into Automotive, Aviation & Aerospace, Assistive Technology, Media & Marketing, Psychology and many more fields.
+Our subsidiary Affectiva is pioneering Emotion AI, connecting machine logic with human empathy to gain a deeper understanding of how consumers engage with their content, products and services, in automotive, media & entertainment, market research and beyond.
+Our subsidiary iMotions provides the world's leading biosensor software platform, that synchronizes data streams in real time from multiple sensors.

-Smart Eye was founded in 1999, is publicly traded and headquartered in Sweden with offices in the US, UK, Germany, Denmark, Egypt, Singapore, China and Japan.
+Smart Eye was founded in 1999 and is headquartered in Sweden with offices in the US, UK, Germany, Denmark, Egypt, Singapore, China and Japan.
+A publicly traded company since 2016, our customers include NASA, Nissan, Boeing, Honeywell, Volvo, GM, BMW, Geely, Harvard University, over 1,300 research organizations around the world, 70% of the world's largest advertisers and 28% of the Fortune Global 500 companies.

 Visit www.smarteye.ai for more information.